Image from Allegany Art

 Past

-• These dramas can allow the protagonist to return to a scene of safety or comfort - to anchor a time of positive feelings.
-Or, the dramas can focus on some of the hurts or difficulties that occurred in the past.
-By bringing the action into the here-and-now, the protagonist is freed up to deal with their current feelings and to access current resources which might not have been available during the original situation.
+- These dramas can allow the protagonist to return to a scene of safety or comfort - to anchor a time of positive feelings.
+Alternatively, the dramas may focus on hurts or difficulties that occurred in the past.
+By bringing the action into the here-and-now, the protagonist is freed to deal with their current feelings and to access current resources which might not have been available during the original situation.
 The director transports the past scene into the present moment, which can allow the protagonist to bring spontaneity to the situation, rather than simply having a person replaying a familiar but stale script.
+It is important that dramas do not re-traumatize an individual but focus on healing from these past wounds.

 Present

-• Dramas that occur in the present may work with the protagonist’s immediate emotional response regarding events in their life: home, job or relationships.
-They can even address interpersonal issues within the psychodrama group.
-Action methods might be used to facilitate encounters between members of a psychodrama group.
+- Dramas that occur in the present address the protagonist’s immediate emotional response regarding events in their life: home, employment or relationships.
+They may address interpersonal issues within the psychodrama group.
+Psychodramas involving actual individuals rather than auxiliaries are referred to as an encounter.
 In any psychodrama, these issues are viewed not simply as involving two individuals, but also being a reflection of and impacting on the person’s larger social world or the group as a whole.
-Therefore, through action, the group can become a resource for resolving these conflicts.
-Likewise, sociodramas will frequently address the issues of the group as a whole, as they occur in the present moment.
+Therefore, through action, the group becomes a resource for resolving these conflicts.
+Likewise, sociodramas frequently address issues in the group as a whole, paralleling the present moment.

 Future

-• In psychodrama, we can enact a future projection.
-This allows a person to move ahead to a time or event yet to be, and to explore the dynamics involved.
-Future projections can often be used as a vehicle for role training with a protagonist, thereby allowing her or him to identify potential obstacles and to become more familiar and comfortable with the new, desired behavior.
+- In psychodrama, we might enact a future projection.
+This allows a person to move forward to a time or event yet to be, and to explore the dynamics involved.
+Future projections can often be used as a vehicle for role training a protagonist, thereby allowing them to identify potential obstacles and to become more familiar and comfortable with the new, desired behavior.

 THREE GOALS OF A PSYCHODRAMA: